Key facts

 Entry requirements

-- at least three years of relevant work experience (or part-time equivalent)
+- two years' of relevant work experience (or part-time equivalent)

 Deakin offers many courses which can be studied by distance education overseas.